dionjwa/Hydrax/README.md

 - IEntity.lookupComponentByType -> IEntity.getComponent
 - IEntity.lookupComponentByName -> IEntity.getComponentByName
 - Hydrax IPBObjects don't have internal lists of game object sets.
 That functionality is managed entirely by the SetManager.
-- A lightweight custom injection system is used instead of robolegs.
-I'll endevour to incorporate a more robust injection system in the near future.
 - Signals are used instead of flash specific event dispatchers.
 - Haxe cannot property deserialize dynamic objects.
 Currently, Haxe cannot check if an object implements Dynamic (where you can add arbitrary fields) so cannot decide if assigning such a field is a valid operation.
 - Property getters and setters must be in the form 'get_fieldName', 'set_fieldName' to work with PropertyReferences and ReflectUtil.
 ReflectUtil adds duplicate methods from Reflect, checking getters/setters